Rady School of Management

 Economics and Wellbeing

-Wendy Liu specializes in consumer judgment and decision making, focusing on the cognitive and emotional basis of consumer choice, social interactions, and well-being.
-Her recent research topics include decision making under complexity, such as shortlist formation, decisions involving risk, self control decisions, the role of complex emotions, contextualized motivations and values, and consumer behavior in medical and health domains.
+Wendy Liu is Associate Professor of Marketing at the UCSD Rady School of Management.
+She teaches the MBA course Consumer Behavior.
+Dr. Liu specializes in consumer judgment and decision making, focusing on the cognitive and emotional basis of consumer choice, social interactions, and well-being.
+Her recent research topics include decision making under complexity, self control decisions, and the role of emotions and social motivations in customer behavior.
+She also studies consumer behavior in medical and health domains.

 Dr Liu’s research has been published in leading marketing and management journals such as the Journal of Consumer Research and Organizational Behavior and Human Decision Processes.
 Her work has also been featured in the national media, such as Businessweek and Time Magazine.

 Dr Liu received her Ph.D. in Marketing from the Stanford Graduate School of Business.
-She is currently an Associate Professor of Marketing at the UCSD Rady School of Management, and teaches Consumer Behavior to MBA students.
-Dr Liu taught at the UCLA Anderson School of Management prior to joining UCSD Rady.
+She was a faculty of the UCLA Anderson School of Management prior to joining UCSD Rady.

 "Effect of Co-payment on Behavioral Response to Consumer Genomic Testing," with Cinnamon Bloss et al. (2018), Translational Behavioral Medicine, 8 (1, January), 130 - 136.